jeffreysorgen/golf-club-sensors/README.md

 **Description:**

-Before we can get it to chirp in response to a good or bad swing, the smartphone needs to pair up with the Arduino BLE Sense.
+Before we can get it to chirp in response to a good or bad swing, the smartphone (because we're assuming physical _stage four_ of development) needs to pair up with the Arduino BLE Sense.
 We should be able to see on my Android whatever information we've already sent to the serial monitor.
 To do this, Nordic has an app we can download from Google Play called _nRF Connect_.
 Let's go through the process of getting that started right here.

-((( This is where I stopped, so far )))
+(BLE learning taking place here.)

-### Try the BLE example sketch
+## The BLE example sketch

 I found [_**this video**_](https://youtu.be/2q_tA8v5l1Y) from _Robocraze_ to be helpful,
 and copied the code from its [**accompanying GitHub repository**](https://github.com/Robocraze/Nano-33-BLE-Examples/blob/43fbe5b3155493d3056e85d7402c54e05c84f133/environment_sensor_ble/environment_sensor_ble.ino).